-This plan is intended to guide our climate response until 2030, however it will be reviewed in 2024.
-This review will help us reflect on priorities, review progress towards targets and take advantage of newly identified opportunities.
+Although the plan is intended to guide our climate response until 2030, it will be reviewed in 2024.
+This review will help us reflect emerging priorities, take advantage of newly identified opportunities and keep pace with the rapid changes that are happening in the climate change arena.